 Finding beaches in the Caribbean is easy.
 Finding beaches that are accessible, clean and family friendly, is a bit of a more difficult task.
-On islands like Jamaica, the best beaches can be found in places like Ocho Rios, Montego Bay, and Negril.
-Among the most beautiful beaches in Jamaica, Seven Mile Beach is the shining star.
+The best beaches in Jamaica can be found in places like Ocho Rios, Montego Bay, and Negril.
+Among the most beautiful beaches in Negril, Seven Mile Beach Jamaica is the shining star.

 Powdery white sand, crystal clear water and loads of watersports set the tone for an experience at Seven Mile Beach which has skyrocketed in popularity over the years.
 The beach is near Norman Manley Boulevard in Negril, which is a relatively small town with a population of just over 3,000 people.
 Considered a legendary beach for experienced beach hoppers, Seven Mile Beach consists of a long four-mile stretch, while the other three miles extends into Bloody Bay.